To tie in with the 25th birthday of the individual voluntary arrangement...

 Just think of all the quiet time you can have while the kiddywinks are glued to the googlebox.

-We’ve tracked down some websites where you can download classic and popular e-books for free.
+We’ve tracked down some websites where you can download classic and popular e-books without spending much.
 If you can’t bear to abandon the humble paperback, don’t worry!
 We’ve got that covered too…

 As a general tip, if you want to gorge on the classics, many of them are free, due to being out of copyright.